 If you still need an aesthetic-related reason to replace your back molar, consider this: Your facial symmetry relies on having all of your teeth.
 Even if molars aren’t visible when you smile, they definitely play a major role in preserving your appearance.

-We’re pleased to serve patients out of our dental offices in Feasterville and Newtown.
+We’re pleased to serve patients out of our dental offices in Feasterville, Newtown, and Jenkintown, PA.
 Give us a call today to set up a consultation with a dental implant surgeon.

 - American Academy of Implant Dentistry, What are dental implants? https://www.aaid-implant.org/dental-implants/what-are-dental-implants/